 Twenty-one proposals were submitted during the two-week submittal period.
 The TAG ultimately recommended that six proposals move forward into the rulemaking process.
 Most of these proposals have no or minimal cost impact, and add more options in building design and compliance.
-One proposal were identified as having a possible cost impact.
+One proposal was identified as having a possible cost impact.
+During the public comment period, the Council received testimony that one of the editorial changes outside of the EPCA considerations would have cost implications.
+This change was to correlate the U-factor to match the R-value for above-grade walls.
+The R-value had been updated to match the 2021 IECC, but the corresponding change to the U-factor had been unintentionally omitted.
+The Council also received much public testimony on the costs necessary for homes utilizing gas space and water heating to achieve the increased number of additional efficiency credits.